Llandinam Gravels River Restoration Project

 Your browser does not support inline PDF viewing.
 Please download the PDF.

-As well as providing a host of benefits for nature, the scheme is expected to provide additional benefits to the community, including providing an overall reduction in the speed and erosive power of the river during high flows.
+As well as providing a host of benefits for nature, the scheme is expected to provide an overall reduction in the speed and erosive power of the river during high flows.

 ________________________________________________________________